| |

 valve.
 Unless you are using a trichlor feeder, placed after

-the heater, the check valve should not be an issue.
+valve should not be an issue.
 The

 feeder should never be placed before the heater, under any